 This paper introduced an approach of combining the use of two NLP techniques (i.e. VSM and semantic query expansion) for risk case retrieval and proposed a framework for the risk case retrieval system.
 The VSM could represent textual documents as vectors of identifiers and assigning TF-IDF weights to index terms in both queries and documents, which could be used to compute the degree of similarity between documents and the query, while the query expansion could solve the mismatching problem of terms that have the same semantic meanings through expanding the original query using related terms defined in a pre-defined risk-related lexicon and synonyms in WordNet.
 A prototype system was developed using Python to implement the proposed approach.

 Through implementing the proposed system, textual content information is firstly extracted from the risk case dataset and processed to generate a content corpus.
 After a query is inputted by the user, then the system starts to read and process the query, combines the use of a pre-defined risk-related lexicon or WordNet to expand the original query, and filters out the query terms that do not exist in the content corpus.
 Lastly the system gathers original query, expanded query and content corpus together for query-document similarity computing and returns the top 10 similar risk cases to the user.
-The preliminary testing results have demonstrated the system’s capacity of automatically retrieving similar risk cases.
+The preliminary test results have demonstrated the system’s capacity of automatically retrieving similar risk cases.

-Though there are still some limitations of applying current NLP technology into engineering textual information management, using such a system for managing risk cases could effectively facilitate the risk identification and communication, and information management.
+Although there are still some limitations of applying current NLP technology into engineering textual information management, using such a system for managing risk cases could effectively facilitate the risk identification and communication, and information management.
+The suggested future research may include, for example: 1) to enrich the risk case database and expand the capacity of the proposed system for accessing both internal database and online risk case resources; 2) to investigate how state-of-the-art NLP can be further developed to address the semantic similarity problems (e.g. processing word groups); 3) to improve the evaluation methods for retrieval of small-scale data; and 4) to test and optimise the proposed approach and system in real practice.

 Acknowledgements